BryceDecker/SentimentAnalysis/README.md

 http://www.asapsports.com/show_player.php?id=13888

 ## :triangular_ruler: Skills and Methods
 **Web Scraping** - Performed web scraping through the use of the bs4 library.
 Encoding detectors were used to identify all links on the page and BeautifulSoup package was utilized to pull all text from the selected links.
-Used understanding of website tags to scrape desired text, in particular we scraped 'i', 'h3' and 'td' tags as the format varied - a variation due to the fact that some of these interviews are over 15 years old.
+Used understanding of website tags to scrape desired text; we scraped 'i', 'h3' and 'td' tags as the format varied - a variation due to the fact that some of these interviews are over 15 years old.
+Scraped headers from each page to identify the date and interview type (game or practice).

 **Text Cleaning** - Once we aggregate the text from each interview we are ready to begin processing our data.